Baseball Hall Of Famer And Pioneer Frank Robinson Dies At 83

 "Frank took us from being a good team in 1965 to being a great team in 1966," Hall of Fame pitcher Jim Palmer told the Baltimore Sun.
 "I'm glad Cincinnati thought he was 'an old 30' when they traded him."

-In the six years Robinson spent as an Oriole, the team went to the World Series four times, winning twice, in 1966 and 1970.
+In the six years Robinson spent as an Oriole, the team went to the World Series four times and won twice, in 1966 and 1970.

 ESPN's Tim Kurkjian writes that "Robinson is one of the most underrated superstar players ever to play the game."